 Ardross is located about 20 miles north of the Highland capital, Inverness, and is in the county of Easter Ross.
 It lies on the B9176 road that runs between the town of Alness on the Cromarty Firth and the village of Bonar Bridge on the Dornoch Firth.
 This road is signposted as the “Moray Firth Tourist Route” and is a scenic alternative to the A9 for those travelling up or down the East coast of Scotland.
-This road is also on the most common Lands End to John O Groats route, making us a convenient stopover for those travelling End to End.
+If you fancy taking on the NC500 and asking yourself “where should I stay along the North Coast 500?”, we are ideally situated en route to break up the journey.
+This road is also on the most common Lands’ End to John O Groats route, making us a convenient stopover for those travelling End to End.

-Scotland, and in particular the Highlands, offers probably the best walking available in the United Kingdom.
-There’s everything from low level strolls by lochs and rivers, to the Mountains and in particular the Munro’s, the 3000 foot mountains of which there are 284.
-And there’s just about everything in between.
-Something for all ages and abilities.
+Scotland, and in particular the Highlands, offers probably the best walking available around the world.
+There’s everything from low level strolls by lochs and rivers, to the Mountains and in particular the Munro’s, the 3000-foot mountains of which there are 284.
+Surely enough choice for any avid hiker, as well just about everything in between for all ages and abilities.

 Scotland is a bit different.
-Access to the hills is, by tradition, allowed on most uncultivated upland area’s.
-This makes hill walking here somewhat different.
+Access to the hills is, by tradition, allowed on most uncultivated upland areas.
+This makes hill walking here somewhat unique.
 For a start, you will find very few footpaths marked on Ordnance Survey maps, and far fewer signposted on the ground.
-Because all walkers are not forced to follow exactly the same path, you will often find when you reach the open hillside, you will not have easy paths to follow (except in some very popular area’s) but rather you will have to do your own navigation.
-Finding your way onto the hillside can also be difficult in places.
+Because walkers are not forced to follow restricted routes on exactly the same path, you will often find untouched hillsides to roam, rather than beaten tracks, so you can take your time and make your own path.